NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Raise Neck.md

 You raise your head into a striking position.
 The fangs Strike granted by your nagaji ancestry gains a reach of 10 feet until the end of your turn.

-*Source: Pathfinder Lost Omens: Impossible Lands* *OGL*
+*Source: Pathfinder Lost Omens Impossible Lands*
+*OGL*